CS-433/ml-project-2-svm/README.md

 ## Folders and Files

-- `data/` contains the utils to load and transform the data.
+- `utilities.py` contains different utils used for the project;
-- `utilities.py` contains different utils used for the project.
+- `requirements.txt` contains the required python packages;
-- `requirements.txt` contains the required python packages.
+- `main.ipynb` main notebook with analysis and results;
-- `main.ipynb` main notebook with analysis and results
+- `data_expl_for_ethics.ipynb` notebook necessary for evaluating possible ethical risks of the project;
-- `data_expl_for_ethics.ipynb` notebook necessary for evaluating possible ethical risks of the project.
+- `data/` is the folder that should be created by the user and that should contain the the dataframe named 'modelready_220423'.

 ## Authors